 Thankfully there are plenty of other small pockets of Musk Ox popping up due to reintroduction sites throughout the arctic.

 Have you ever seen a Musk Ox in the wild?
-If so, let us know where in the comments below!
+What other fun musk ox facts do you know?
+Let us know where in the comments below!